-Water chestnut (Trapas nantans L.) is an aquatic plant that bears a rosette of floating leaves at the top of the submerged and rooted stem.
+Water chestnut (Trapa natans) is an invasive aquatic annual herb that bears a rosette of floating leaves at the top of a submerged and rooted stem.
+T. natans

 Origin/Introduction: Water chestnut is native to Eurasia.
 It was intentionally introduced at the Cambridge Botanical Garden, and in a pond in Concord, Massachusetts in the 1800s where it escaped cultivation and spread throughout the northeast U.S.